Who needs fruitcake when you can have fruitcake cookies?

 Instructions

-- In a medium bowl, whisk together flour, baking soda, salt and spices.
+- Mix your dry ingredients together.
+In a medium bowl, whisk the flour, baking soda, spices and salt together until evenly combined.
 Set aside.

 Nutrition